WardF/tiny-ci/README.md

 > $ vagrant up

-Note that every time you restart the CI instance, it will repeate the *initial* CI analysis, which may lead to multiple listings in the Dashboard.
+Note that every time you restart the CI instance, it will repeat the *initial* CI analysis, which may lead to multiple listings in the Dashboard.